How to build a Raspberry Pi drone

 With 5 sections, Berquist’s course goes much deeper than this 36-minute video, offering answers to more in-depth, complex topics like “What does the C-rating of a LiPo battery actually mean?” or “How do mAh and Coulombs relate?” and helping you estimate the thrust and current draw of your drone design before you buy the parts.

 How much does it cost?
 The How to Build a Raspberry Pi Drone course itself costs $99.
-If you don’t need the online course and just need the materials, expect to spend about $400 on drone-specific equipment (or $500 if you need to buy other generic tools such as a soldering iron, drill, or screwdrivers).
+If you don’t need the online course and just need the materials, expect to spend at least $400 on drone-specific equipment (or $500 if you need to buy other generic tools such as a soldering iron, drill, or screwdrivers).
+Separately, Drone Dojo sells a Raspberry Pi drone kit which puts all the materials you need to build it in one handy kid (which costs about $1,000).

 Enroll in the How to Build a Raspberry Pi Drone course here.